 Supplements and Mental Health

 A growing body of research suggests that the absence of certain supplements can lead to mental health problems.
-Fish and fish oil supply omega-3 fatty acids, which are essential to neural function.
-Omega-3’s are also anti-inflammatory and protective of multiple body systems.
+Fish and fish oil supply omega-3 fatty acids, which are essential to neural function. catuaba supplements are anti-inflammatory and protective of multiple body systems.
 Some studies between countries suggest that lower consumption of omega-3’s in the general population is linked to greater symptom severity of schizophrenia and mood disorders, such as depression and bipolar disorder.
 Nutrobal is a supplement, that is essential for the repair of damaged ligaments, bones and tendons.

 Other deficiencies, such as a deficiency in vitamin D (a widespread problem in the US) can impact mental health.
 Studies suggest associations between vitamin D deficiency and cognitive impairments, depression, bipolar disorder and schizophrenia.